 3. It is Possible to Delay Your Release

 But there is a catch: This is a paid feature.
-Specifically, you need to be on the “Premium Service Tier” which “includes selection of phase during the upgrade cycle”.
+Specifically, you need to be on the “Premium Service Tier” or higher which “includes selection of phase during the upgrade cycle”.
 So you might first want to review your contract or reach out to your account manager before requesting to defer your upgrade.

 4. “Test Drive Before You Go Live”

 “Test drive before you go live” is NetSuite’s standard pre-release mantra and good advice which you should take seriously.
 NetSuite is a cloud-based ERP platform.
 As such, upgrades do not require any installation on your end.
 However, you should be informed of what’s coming your way by carefully reviewing the release notes.
 You should also properly assess the impact on your environment by testing using the Release Preview environment.

 The release preview environment is a free, on-demand environment made available to all customers during the upgrade cycle to enable them to test new features and make sure everything works well.
 The release preview is similar to your Sandbox environment in that it includes a snapshot of your Production environment but, in this case, with the NetSuite version applied it to.